Reversing aging by cell rejuvenation

 Each of us developed from a single cell passed down by our parents, yet we’re not born at our parent’s age and we begin our post-development lives in full health.
 The biology inherited from our parents is safely scrubbed, renewed and restarted, with evidence of a in the embryo shortly after conception.

-51³Ô¹ÏÍø¹ÙÍø finds a single gene that rejuvenates multiple cell types with safety
+51³Ô¹ÏÍø¹ÙÍø finds a single gene that rejuvenates multiple cell types with greater safety

 Yamanaka factors (OSKM) rejuvenate multiple cell types and extend the lifespan of mouse models, but were optimised to activate a tumor-inducing pathway, posing safety concerns for therapeutic development.